Krafton: En Masse Entertainment

-En Masse Entertainment was Krafton's North American publishing arm.
-The company was established as Bluehole Interactive in June 2008.
+Originally established as Bluehole Interactive in June 2008, En Masse Entertainment served as Krafton's North American publishing arm.
 On 26 February 2010, the company announced that it had changed its corporate name to En Masse Entertainment.

-In September 2020, En Masse Entertainment announced that it would be shutting down its offices after 10 years of service in the gaming industry, where it was decided that Krafton would be publishing TERA's Console version globally - taking over a self-publishing role, in place of En Masse Entertainment, whereas the PC version would be published by Gameforge.
+In September 2020, En Masse Entertainment announced that it would be shutting down its offices after 10 years of service in the gaming industry.
+Following this decision, Krafton began self-publishing TERA's Console version worldwide, with Gameforge taking over publication of the game’s PC version.

 R&D

 Krafton AI, headquartered in Seoul, is a research and development center focused on advancing deep learning technologies.
 Research directions include vision and animation, language models, voice synthesis, and reinforcement learning.

 At CES 2025, Krafton introduced two deep learning-based game technologies developed in collaboration with NVIDIA: PUBG Ally and Smart Zoi.
 Smart Zois are included in the early access version of InZOI, together with other deep learning-powered solutions such as the 3D printer, to generate 3D assets from images, and more.
+PUBG Ally is available through PUBG Arcade for two weeks in 2026, from mid June to the end of the month.

 In April 2025, Krafton and NVIDIA discussed deepening their collaboration, with focus on Agentic AI and Embodied AI.

+In March 2026, Krafton announced a new subsidiary focused on physical AI, Ludo Robotics, led by Krafton's CEO.

+As of August 2026, Ludo Robotics was developing an AI agent system for humanoid robots called Ludi, with an initial version, Ludi 0.1, being integrated into physical humanoid units, and a more advanced version, Ludi 1.0, planned for release by the end of the year.
+Ludi 0.1 consists of a 4-billion-parameter vision-language model paired with three sub-modules for action, voice, and navigation.
+Unlike competitors that have focused primarily on hardware, Ludo Robotics has prioritized "social intelligence"—the ability to interpret human intent, social norms, and situational context—as a core differentiator, with the goal of applications in household tasks such as laundry monitoring and beverage retrieval.